Olaminiyi/Monitoring-Applications-in-Kubernetes-with-Prometheus-and-Grafana/README.md

 ```

 Some servers exposes prometheus metrics by themselves, but some don't.
 For the Applications that don't exposes metrics, `Exporters` can be used. **Exporters** are lightweight binaries that fetch metrics from a system and expose them in the Prometheus format.
 Prometheus Exporter list can be found [here](https://prometheus.io/docs/instrumenting/exporters/).

+What if you want to monitor your own applications such as how many request? how many exceptions? or how many server resources are used? prometheus have a [**Client Libary**](https://prometheus.io/docs/instrumenting/clientlibs/) for diffrent languages like Go, java, Python and so on.